wmfc7/2023D/README.md

 ## Test data usage

 Use the .log file in the `amp test data` as input into the C language program `test.c` for testing.

+## note

+- The source code for the signal modulation mode recognition and parameter estimation device is entirely based on solving the problem of recognizing signals modulated using the data provided in the file.
+This source code cannot achieve general signal modulation mode recognition and parameter estimation.

+- Regarding the section on how to demodulate signals, this project only includes the code using ADF4351 and ADF4002, along with the code for the field-effect transistor switching circuit set up for different signals requiring different hardware circuits.
+The specific method of demodulating signals is primarily implemented using hardware circuits.

+- The FFT operation is implemented using code from the DSP library.

 ## License